Raymond1134/Kinematica/docs/ARCHITECTURE.md

     - Integrate orientation: $q_{new} = q_{old} + 0.5 \cdot \omega \cdot q_{old} \cdot dt$.

 7.  **Sleeping**:
-    - Bodies with low energy for a duration are put to sleep to save performance.
+    - Bodies with low energy for a duration are put to sleep to improve performance.
     - Woken up by collisions or external forces.

 ## Key Components